teynav/signalApngSticker/scripts_linux/README.md

 #### Background

-For v3, v2 and binary you need just the link to stickerpack, __NO NEED TO DOWNLOAD TGS FILES__ Just have links like "https://t.me/addstickers/HalloUtya" and that's enough !!!!
+For v3 and v2 you need just the link to stickerpack, __NO NEED TO DOWNLOAD TGS FILES__ Just have links like "https://t.me/addstickers/HalloUtya" and that's enough !!!!

 For bot to upload on your behalf, using your account credentials given above.